SuleimanFarah/sunpy/Home:-Release-Checklist.md

 **For major releases only:**
 - [ ] Update RELEASE.rst
-- [ ] Do a conda-forge build for at least one of the release candidates.
+- [ ] Do a conda-forge build for at least one of the release candidates
 - [ ] Remove the files under the developer's guide except for `index.rst`, `stability.rst` and `sunpy_stability.yaml`.
 Then change the `index.rst` file to read:

 ```